Elon Musk and Donald Trump add SpaceX rocket launch to their growing bond

-Musk launched SpaceX Starship rocket with Trump at his side
+Musk launches SpaceX Starship rocket with Trump at his side

 The president-elect travels to Texas with SpaceX CEO to watch the latest test of the billionaire’s Starship rocket.